intltechventures/Lab.Architecture/12factor/12Factor.md

 6. Execute the app as one or more stateless processes
 7. Export services via port binding
 8. Scale out via the process
+9. Maximize robustness with fast startup and graceful shutdown
+10. Keep development, staging, and production as similar as possible
+11. Treat logs as event streams
+12. Run admin/management tasks as one-off processes
 ```

 Articles Dicussing 12 Factor App